gitrows/gitrows/README.md

 The `get` method accepts as a second argument a filter object which can be used with filtering and aggregation operators.
 Learn more about the possibilities in the [Filters section](#filters).

 **For reading a file from a private repo you must set your username and token (see put() for more details).
 Please note that its impossible to decide from the returned status code if the file is private on GitHub or not, as it will always be 404 by GitHub's policy.**

+As a third parameter you can set the mechanism for retrieving data from the repository server.
+It defaults to `fetch` which is sufficent for most use cases and avoids rate limit issues.
+However, as `fetch` uses the html `raw` endpoints, e.g. `https://https://raw.githubusercontent.com/`, this may lead to a caching latency of a few seconds.
+If your use case requires faster access times, try `pull` instead which queries the GitHub or GitLab content APIs.

 ## put(path, *object* data)
 > requires `token`